 Sew In Brighton is in a very exciting period of growth where every day we are faced with new prospects and challenges.
 We therefore need more helpers to join the team.

 We are regularly looking for people for these positions, so please get in touch with your CV if interested, and if we don't need someone right away we will keep your details, as we may do within a couple of months time:

 Do you want to get started with a career in marketing and promotions?
-We're offering a fantastic opportunity for an intern to manage PR and marketing here at Sew In Brighton over 8+ weeks, one to 2 afternoons a week.
+We're offering a fantastic opportunity for a volunteer marketing assistant to manage PR and marketing here at Sew In Brighton over 8+ weeks, one or two afternoons a week depending on your availability.

 We are looking for a bright, enthusiastic individual to come join our team even for just a few weeks.
 You need no experience of marketing, but you'll be computer savvy (with own laptop) with lots of energy and creativity for getting the most from the role while helping to increase sales and profile of Sew In Brighton.
 The role includes: